 Psychologist C. R. Snyder provided a valuable framework.
 He interviewed high-hope individuals and found their hope consisted of three components: a desired future outcome, a belief that one has a realistic path to this outcome, and the will to follow it.[i]
 In other words, Snyder went beyond the expectation of a specific favorable outcome and added willpower and a path to get there as critical components.

 Snyder’s work provides an important insight: hope is more effective if we identify a path to the desired outcome and then follow it.
-His framework helps us move past debilitating passivity and reminds us of the powerful role purposeful action can play.
+His framework helps us move past debilitating passivity and reminds us of the decisive role purposeful action can play.
 Active hope does not guarantee success, but it does make it more likely.

 Hope In the Bible